albuquerque53/county-app/README.md

 make stop
 ```

-> This steps are only for first time using this project, after running that you'll have everything configured to use Laravel Sail.
+> These steps are only for first time using this project, after running that you'll have everything configured to use Laravel Sail.

 ### :whale: Using Sail